Is dry food bad for cats? Let’s get our thinking cats on!

 - Take our quiz and order a competitively priced taster pack

-- If your cat likes it, we will deliver their favourite recipes to your door
+- If your cat likes it, we will deliver their favourite recipes to your door every month

 I see that you’ve fixed me up for the month, human.
 Good job.
 Much meow.